StarKRE22/Atomic/Docs/Entities/Collections/Manual.md

 # 🧩️ Entity Collections

-**Entity Collections** provide structured ways to store, access, and manage instances of [entity](../Entities/Manual.md) and its subclasses.
+**Entity Collections** provide a high performance and structured ways to store, access, and manage instances of [entity](../Entities/Manual.md) and its subclasses.
 They can be **read-only** or **mutable**, **generic** or **non-generic**, and are designed for **high performance** and **reactive notifications**.
 Collections may also include **utility extensions** for batch operations, initialization, disposal, and Unity-specific